wp-plugins/shopello/readme.txt

 == Changelog ==

+= 1.9.5 =
+* Minor changes to readme, just layouting of text.

+= 1.9.4 =
+* Added Screenshots to readme

 = 1.9.3 =
-Readme and cosmetic fixes, no code or feature changes.
+* Readme and cosmetic fixes, no code or feature changes.

 = 1.9.2 =
-More small fixes.
+* More small fixes.
 We're progressing to get to version 2.0.0 which will be the first public stable version.

 = 1.9.1 =
-Small fixes.
+* Small fixes.

 = 1.9.0 =
-Major cleanup.
+* Major cleanup.

 = 1.0.0 =
-First stable version released.
+* First stable version released.

 = 0.9 =
-First version released for Beta testing
+* First version released for Beta testing

 == Upgrade Notice ==